gbolo/vsummary/scripts/data-generator/README.md

 ## vSummary - SAMPLE DATA GENERATOR

-This script <gen_sample_data.php> can be used to generate semi-randnom sample data that can be sent to the vsummary api for processing
+This script <gen_sample_data.php> can be used to generate semi-random sample data that can be sent to the vsummary api for processing

 ### OUTPUT OF SCRIPT